 The real problem is the social evolution.

-Newton might look at the world and think like a Republican.
-He might carry prejudices based on race and gender.
+Newton might look at the world and think like a Republican [the lunatic kind].
+He might carry prejudices based on class and gender.
 Or, conversely, he might be happy that he doesn’t need to pretend anymore, after all, there have always been people in history untethered to the dogma of their day, or ahead of their time, and Newton could’ve been one of them.
 Who knows?

 Note: just saw an ‘Atheist Experience’ vid that said Isaac Newton was a Christian; not sure if he saw science as proof of God or something [somehow] separate, but his religious baggage would probably make it harder for him to adjust to modern society.
 The Trek verse should theoretically break him, especially the transporter, though religious people are incredibly resilient/adaptable with their beliefs [‘Your soul flies with you.’
 ‘How does it know where your body will re-materialise?’
 ‘It knows.’
 ‘How?’
 ‘Metaphysics.’]